 Citrus Fruits and High Acid Foods

-High acid foods such as citrus fruits and tomatoes are likely to cause acid reflux.
+High acid foods such as citrus fruits and tomatoes are likely to cause abdominal pain and acid reflux, especially if you are predisposed to Irritable Bowel syndrome.
 This can worsen already existent symptoms by further causing heartburn and nausea.
 Limes, grapes, pineapples, processed foods, and sugar are examples of high acid foods.